adonisjs/v6-docs/content/docs/http/cookies.md

 ## Configuration

 The default configuration for setting cookies is defined inside the `config/app.ts` file.
-Feel free to tweak the options as per your application requirement.
+Feel free to tweak the options as per your application requirements.

 ```ts
 http: {